 Me Dubé has appeared twice before the Supreme Court of Canada.
-She assisted Me Eva Petras, now a judge of the Superior Court of Quebec, as amicus curiae to the Supreme Court of Canada.
-(Bibaud v.
-Québec (Régie de l'assurance maladie), 2004 SCC 35, 2 SCR 3).
-With Me Anne-France Goldwater, she argued the case concerning the Jewish religious divorce (Bruker v.
-Marcovitz, 2007 SCC 54, 3 SCR 607).
+She assisted Me Eva Petras, now a judge of the Superior Court of Quebec, as amicus curiae to the Supreme Court of Canada (Bibaud c.
+Québec (Régie de l’assurance maladie), 2004 CSC 35, 2 R.C.S.
+3).
+With Me Anne-France Goldwater, she argued a case concerning the right to the Jewish religious divorce (Bruker c.
+Marcovitz, 2007 SCC 54, 3 S.C.R.
+607).

 She has acquired extensive experience in constitutional law by participating in several major cases.
 From 2000, Me Dubé fought against discrimination faced by gay and lesbian couples, helping them obtain the right to marry partners of the same sex.
 The Quebec Superior Court agreed which led Canada to become, in 2004, the third country to legalize gay marriage.

 From there, Me Dubé attacked the problem in Quebec of inequality between families formed by married couples and families featuring unwed couples.
 She devoted the five years that followed to helping build the case of Eric v.
 Lola, with the goal of obtaining rights for unmarried spouses in Quebec.
 Because of the highly-publicized case, a family law reform in Quebec law is forthcoming and the rights of unwed couples will be one of its main focal points.

 Aside from fighting for the rights of same-sex and unwed partners, she also tackled the discrimination faced by Quebec’s single mothers and their children, denouncing the inadequacy of the Quebec Child Support Guidelines.